Careers360 Logo

 Vital capacityTotal Lung Capacity

-The maximum volume of the air one can breathe after a forceful expiration, is called Vital Capacity.The total volume of air in lungs at the end of a forced inspiration is called Total Lung Capacity.
+The maximum volume of the air one can breathe after a forceful expiration, is called Vital Capacity.The total volume of air in the lungs at the end of a forced inspiration is called Total Lung Capacity.

 C)